FlyingCitroen/Collecting-Data-Lab/Assignment A4/README.md

 The original file of the novel was downloaded from the Project Gutenberg web site.
 I processed it using Pandas and SpaCy to be able to recognize it more quickly through code.
 Project Gutenberg is a project to collect and archive public domain texts and is the source of this book.
 Find out more at their website. https://www.gutenberg.org/

+## License
+Project Gutenberg does not permit the deletion of text from documents bearing the Gutenberg License.

 ## Annotations
 To the original CSV I used the spaCy library to add Filename, Text, Doc, Tokens, Lemmas, POS, Proper_Nouns, Named_Entities, NE_Words.
 ### Annotated CSV Description